Peter Martin, Caroline Levantis, Walter Shafron, Paul Philips and James Frilay

-Debt is an important source of funds for farm investment and ongoing working capital for the broadacre and dairy industries, because more than 95 per cent of farms in these sectors are family owned and operated.
+Debt is an important source of funds for farm investment and ongoing working capital for the broadacre and dairy industries.
+This is because more than 95 per cent of farms in these sectors are family owned and operated.
 Funding by family farms for expansion and improvement is limited to the funds available to the family, the profits the business can generate and the funds it can borrow.

 Change in farm debt over time is the balance between the amount of principal repaid and the increase in principal owed (new borrowing).
-The increase in broadacre and dairy industry debt is the result of increased borrowing together with reduced loan principal repayments through much of the 2000s.
+The increase in broadacre and dairy industry debt is the result of increased borrowing and reduced loan principal repayments through much of the 2000s.

 Several factors in addition to lower interest rates contributed to the growth in debt over this period.
 Structural adjustment resulted in broadacre farmers changing the mix of commodities produced and increasing farm size.
 An increase in the average size of farm enterprises resulted in higher borrowing for ongoing working capital.
 Factors that contributed to increased working capital debt included movement away from less input-intensive wool production into more intensive cropping, changes in grain payment methods, higher variability in crop incomes compared with livestock incomes and movement to more intensive production technologies involving greater use of purchased inputs such as herbicides.